 By using multiple SPDs, facilities can employ the concept of layering to help combat power surges emanating from both internal and external sources.
+This layered approach strategy permits a cascaded By using multiple SPDs, facilities can employ the concept of layering to help combat power surges emanating from both internal and external sources.

-This layered defense strategy permits a cascaded level of protection that can dissipate energy from lightning strikes or dangerous power events inside the facility, as well as external switching issues.
+level of protection that can dissipate energy from lightning strikes or dangerous power events inside the facility, as well as external grid switching issues.

 According to NEMA, distributed protection is the process of coordinating safeguards between the primary service entrance to a large facility and the internal branch distribution panels.
 Usually SPDs with high surge handling capacity are installed at the service entrance while those with lower ratings will be installed on the branch panels or dedicated supplies feeding sensitive equipment.
-This approach can be taken further to include point-of-use SPDs on long lines where they terminate to sensitive or critical equipment.
-A further example of such a distributed protection philosophy might include hardwired SPDs at the main and sub-panels, with additional plug-in protectors on select equipment.
+This approach can be taken further to include point-ofuse SPDs on long lines where they terminate to sensitive or critical equipment.
+A further example of such a distributed protection philosophy might include hardwired SPDs at the main and subpanels, with additional plug-in protectors on select equipment.